 Responsibility for conducting an energy audit

-The responsibility for conducting an energy audit typically lies with the management of a company, especially with those responsible for facility management or Energy management These individuals are responsible for ensuring that the audit is properly planned and executed, and that the results are translated into concrete actions.
+The responsibility for conducting an energy audit typically lies with a company's management, particularly those responsible for facility management or Energy Management operations.
+These individuals are responsible for ensuring the audit is properly planned and executed, and that the findings are translated into concrete actions.

-Often, an interdisciplinary team is formed, comprising various specialist areas such as technology, business administration, and environmental management.
+Often, an interdisciplinary team is formed, encompassing various departments such as engineering, business administration, and environmental management.
 This team can contribute the necessary expertise and experience to conduct a comprehensive and objective audit.

 External consultants and best practices